- What is an external component made of?

-If the component was published and imported via the SCM, the updates are proposed when opening the project that is using the component.
+If the component was published and imported via the SCM, the updates are proposed when opening the project that uses the component.

-The method for creating the executable that is using the component is the same as the method for creating the executable for a WINDEV application.
+The executable (that uses the component) is created using the same method as for a WINDEV application.
 The DLLs required for the component to operate are automatically detected.

-Deploying an application that is using an external component
+Deploying an application that uses an external component

-The method for deploying an application that is using one or more components is the same as the method for deploying a standard application ("Setup procedure" on the "Project" pane).
+An application that uses one or more components is deployed in the same way as a standard application ("Setup procedure" on the "Project" pane).

 When deploying an application that contains a component, the following files are automatically installed on the user computer: